 ELECTRA, a four-member modern music ensemble combining the latest music with visual and theatrical elements with violin (Diamanda Dramm), voice (Michaela Riener), piano (Saskia Lankhoorn) and recorder (me).
 Our new programme is called FACE: a one-hour long composition by Yannis Kyriakides and visuals by Johannes Schwartz.
 First performances took place at November Music in 2018 and at the Korzo in Den Haag, and even Nicosia in Cyprus!

 Since 2009 Susanna plays in Dapper’s Delight, a duo of recorder and anglo concertina (Adrian Brown), formed to explore popular dance music and songs of the period 1550-1750, particularly pieces that are found in both high and low cultural sources.
 They perform their repertoire or historical popular music (aka "hist-pop") often in house concert settings, regularly in The Netherlands, about every second year in the UK, and sometimes even in as far away countries as Australia: one of our highlights in 2018 was the invitation to the International Music Festival in Canberra!

 In 2014, Susanna joined BRISK recorder quartet.
 Since then, BRISK performed and recorded a Bach-programme, and a programme with music inspired by the Iberian peninsula "Canção".
 In 2019, BRISK is performed and recorded a programme with soprano Amaryllis Dieltiens: "Always about Love".
 In 2021, BRISK developed the family programme "Hoedje" for everybody from 5 years and older, as well as the programme "Four in One", that will be released on CD in November.

 Hexnut, a contemporary music band formed in 2004 comprising the unusual combination of flute, recorder, trumpet, voice and piano.
 WRENCH was their last programme, who knows what lies in store for this group in the future.

-And then, in 2020, after having joined forces at a few ad-hoc concerts, Susanna joined Flautando Köln, the 31-year-young recorder quartet from Germany.
+And then, in 2020, Susanna joined Flautando Köln, the 30-plus-year-young recorder quartet from Germany.
 Before travelling with them to their numerous engagements, Corona messed with their schedule too, and many of the concerts had to be postponed to a later date.
-But the future looks bright and busy!
+But now, in 2023, the future looks bright and busy!